Skip to main content

 Highlights

-PEI has the smallest population of any PNP province — strong community connections and employer support carry significant weight.
-Monthly draws from the Express Entry pool.
+PEI has the smallest population of any PNP province, and community connections and employer support can carry significant weight.
+PEI has typically held periodic draws from an expression-of-interest pool.
+Verify the current draw schedule and selection priorities on the PEI immigration site.

 Processing Time